periakteon/orte-comp-case/README.md

 docker run -p 3306:3306 --name my_mysql_db -e MYSQL_ROOT_PASSWORD=admin -d mysql:latest
 ```

+**Warning**: If you already have MySQL running on port 3306, this command will throw an error.
+If you get an error, try a different port.

 2. Navigate to the "server" directory and run the following command to install the required Node modules:

 ```bash